What is Natrecor?

 -There is limited experience with administering this drug for longer than 96 hours; monitor blood pressure closely during administration.

 Use: For the treatment of acutely decompensated heart failure in patients who have dyspnea at rest or with minimal activity

 What happens if I miss a dose?

-Since Natrecor is given by a healthcare professional in a medical setting, you are not likely to miss a dose.
+Because you will receive Natrecor in a clinical setting, you are not likely to miss a dose.